-The Crime Writers’ Association (CWA) of the United Kingdom announced the winners of the 2020 Dagger Awards at an awards ceremony on October 22.
+The Crime Writers’ Association (CWA) of the United Kingdom has announced the 2021 Dagger Awards winners.

 This award is for the best crime novel by an author of any nationality.

 - Chris Whitaker: We Begin at the End (Zaffre,)

 Eligible books in this category are thrillers set in any period and include, but are not limited to, spy fiction, psychological thrillers and action/adventure stories.

 - Michael Robotham: When She Was Good (Sphere)

 JOHN CREASEY (NEW BLOOD) DAGGER

 - Eva Björg Ægisdóttir: The Creak on the Stairs (Orenda)